yanneta/msds692/hws/hw1/scrapping.md

 (a) A list of unique albums by Leonard Cohen, along with links for more information about each album.
 Extract this data from the website "https://www.leonardcohenfiles.com/songind.html".

-(b) A unique list of songs by Leonard Cohen, extracted from the same website mentioned above.
+(b) A list of unique songs by Leonard Cohen, extracted from the same website.

 (c) Given the name of a song, retrieve the lyrics for that specific song.